Date of Degree

 iii, 183 pages

 Copyright 2011 Benjamin John Hassman

 Hassman, Benjamin John.
-"Semantic objects and paradox: a study of Yablo's omega-liar." dissertation, University of Iowa, 2011.
+"Semantic objects and paradox: a study of Yablo's omega-liar."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.